Falkland Islands: Government

 Government House in Stanley is the Governor's official residence.

 The Falkland Islands are a self-governing British Overseas Territory.
 Under the 2009 Constitution, the islands have full internal self-government; the UK is responsible for foreign affairs, retaining the power "to protect UK interests and to ensure the overall good governance of the territory".
 The Monarch of the United Kingdom is the head of state, and executive authority is exercised on the monarch's behalf by the governor, who appoints the islands' chief executive on the advice of members of the Legislative Assembly.
 Both the governor and the chief executive serve as the head of government.

 Governor Colin Martin-Reynolds was appointed in July 2025 and Chief Executive Andrea Clausen took up the post on 1 April 2025.
-Dr Clausen is the first woman and the first Falkland Islander to become Chief Executive of the Government.
+Dr. Clausen is the first woman and the first Falkland Islander to become Chief Executive of the Government.

 The UK minister responsible for the Falkland Islands since 2024, Stephen Doughty, administers British foreign policy regarding the islands.

 The governor acts on the advice of the islands' Executive Council, composed of the chief executive, the Director of Finance and three elected members of the Legislative Assembly (with the governor as chairman).
 The Legislative Assembly, a unicameral legislature, consists of the chief executive, the director of finance and eight members (five from Stanley and three from Camp) elected to four-year terms by universal suffrage.
 All politicians in the Falkland Islands are independent; no political parties exist on the islands.
 Since the 2013 general election, members of the Legislative Assembly have received a salary and are expected to work full-time and give up all previously held jobs or business interests.

 As a territory of the United Kingdom, the Falklands were part of the overseas countries and territories of the European Union until 2020.
 The islands' judicial system, overseen by the Foreign and Commonwealth Office, is largely based on English law, and the constitution binds the territory to the principles of the European Convention on Human Rights.
 Residents have the right of appeal to the European Court of Human Rights and the Privy Council.
 Law enforcement is the responsibility of the Royal Falkland Islands Police (RFIP).

 Defence

 Defence of the islands is provided by the United Kingdom.
-A British military garrison is stationed on the islands, and the Falkland Islands government funds an additional platoon to company-sized light infantry Falkland Islands Defence Force.
+A British military garrison is stationed on the islands, and the Falkland Islands government funds the Falkland Islands Defence Force, an additional platoon to company-sized light infantry.
 The Falklands claim an exclusive economic zone (EEZ) extending 200 nmi from its coastal baselines, based on the United Nations Convention on the Law of the Sea; this zone overlaps with the EEZ of Argentina.